Introduction Contracting HIV remains one of the biggest fears in most of us due to […]

 Chlamydia bacteria can go unnoticed for a while, as the bacterial infection does not initially cause many symptoms.
 However, chlamydial infection can lead to more serious health issues with long-term complications.

-You should consider seeing your doctor and getting screened for chlamydia if you have had a sexual encounter that may suggest exposure to STDs [4].
+You should consider seeing your doctor for STD screening and chlamydia testing if you’ve had a sexual encounter that may have exposed you to infection.
 You should also get screened if you are experiencing symptoms such as:

 As a general piece of advice, if you notice abnormal lumps and bumps in your genital region, unusual discharge, or abnormal urination, you should seek advice from your doctor.